Call Our Tax Saving Experts at 60011600 to Maximize Your Tax Saving

 |Above Rs.
 1,00,00,000||Rs.
 28,25,000 + 30% of (total income minus Rs.
 1,00,00,000)||10% of income-tax [see Note 2]||2% of income-tax and surcharge||1% of income-tax and surcharge|

 - Rebate under section 87A - A resident individual (whose net income does not exceed Rs.
 5,00,000) can avail rebate under section 87A.
 It is deductible from income-tax before calculating education cess.
-The amount of rebate is 100 per cent of income-tax or Rs.
-2,000, whichever is less.
+The amount of rebate has been changed to Rs.
+5000 from Rs.
+2000.

 - Surcharge - Surcharge is 10 per cent of income-tax if net income exceeds Rs.
 1 crore.
 It is subject to marginal relief (in the case of a person having a net income of exceeding Rs.
 1 crore, the amount payable as income tax and surcharge shall not exceed the total amount payable as income-tax on total income of Rs.
 1 crore by more than the amount of income that exceeds Rs.
 1 crore).